How We're Different

 They cover, in sufficient detail, the procedures unique to California civil litigation.

 Some books have too little information; some are too difficult for students.
 Ours are “just right.”
 Take a look at the Table of Contents of each book to see what we mean.
-Click here for the LBTN Table of Contents, and here for the CCLD Table of Contents.
+We provide as samples outdated versions of the Table of Contents for both books: LBTN Table of Contents and CCLD Table of Contents.
 (If we cover more subjects than you have time for in your course, just skip those chapters.)

 They are written in plain English, with clear and concise examples and instructions.
 (Please note that the below excerpts are not from the current editions of the books — we update way too often to be changing excerpts here.)

 - LBTN explains the purpose of Motions for Summary Judgment/Adjudication.